pathscale/EndpointValidator/README.md

 3. Navigate with the `bottom` arrow again to the Password
 4. Type the password
 5. Navigate with the `bottom` arrow again to the Connect
-6. Press `enter` to connect to the server
+6. Press `Enter` to connect to the server
-7. At the left column the available endpoints would appear
+7. At the left column the available endpoints as defined in the `services.json` file will appear
-8. To validate the endpoint press the `tab`
-9. Select with the `bottom` arrow the needed endpoint
+8. Select with the `bottom` arrow the needed endpoint
-10. Press the `tab` again to navigate to the middle menu to specify the parameters of the request
+9. To validate an endpoint press the `tab` key after selecting the desired endpoint to navigate to the middle menu to specify the parameters of the request
-11. Navigate among the parameters using `bottom` and `up` arrows
+10. Navigate among the parameters using `bottom` and `up` arrows
-12. Navigate to `connect` button in the middle menu with the `bottom` arrow to execute the request
+11. Navigate to `connect` button in the middle menu with the `bottom` arrow to execute the request
-13. The response should appear in the right menu
+12. The response should appear in the right menu
-14. If the response did not appear or updated, try to press enter a couple of times again to repeat the request
+13. If the response did not appear or updated, try to press enter a couple of times again to repeat the request